 Wayne Liquorman

 Wayne Liquorman came to nondual teaching in the late 1980s through Ramesh Balsekar, the retired Bombay banker who had been Nisargadatta Maharaj’s chief translator and one of his close students.
-After his own recognition, he was authorised by Balsekar to teach.
-He has held open weekly meetings in California ever since and travels for retreats.
+He met Balsekar in September 1987, and he has spoken openly about the nineteen years of heavy drinking that ended a couple of years before that meeting, an ending he experienced as something that happened to him rather than something he achieved.
+After his own recognition in 1989, he was authorised by Balsekar to teach.
+He has held open weekly meetings in California ever since, travels for retreats, and runs Advaita Fellowship, the organisation that publishes the lineage’s books.

 His teaching reproduces the central Nisargadatta-Balsekar pointing.
 There is no doer.
 The sense of being a separate self choosing among options is itself an arising, not the agent it appears to be.
 The apparent doership dissolves not by effort but by the recognition that nothing other than what is happening could possibly be happening.
 This recognition, when it lands, brings an extraordinary lightening, the sense of being lived rather than the strain of trying to live.
 He is also responsible for editing and bringing into print most of Balsekar’s later books.